What Are Mentorship Programs? Definition, Types & Use Cases

 Mentorship programs are a type of professional development strategy organizations use to connect more experienced team members into developmental relationships with team members who want to expand their skills and/or experiences.

-There are important terms that help define a successful workplace mentoring program, including (but not limited to):
+There are important terms that help define a successful workplace mentorship program, including (but not limited to):

 • Mentors: The more experienced guide in the relationship who uses past experience to help a mentee navigate toward completing goals